John Dyson (rugby)

-John "Jack" William Dyson (6 September 1866 – 3 January 1909) was an English rugby union footballer who played in the 1890s.
+John William Dyson (6 September 1866 – 3 January 1909) was an English rugby union footballer who played in the 1890s.
 He played at representative level for England, and at club level for Huddersfield, as a three-quarters, i.e. wing or centre.
 Prior to Tuesday 27 August 1895, Huddersfield was a rugby union club.

 Background

 Jack Dyson was born in Skelmanthorpe, West Riding of Yorkshire, and he died aged 42 in Huddersfield, West Riding of Yorkshire.

 Playing career

-International honours

 Jack Dyson won caps for England while at Huddersfield in 1890 against Scotland, in 1892 against Scotland, and in 1893 against Ireland, and Scotland.

-In the early years of rugby football the goal was to score goals, and a try had zero value, but it provided the opportunity to try at goal, and convert the try to a goal with an unopposed kick at the goal posts.
-The point values of both the try and goal have varied over time, and in the early years, footballers could "score" a try, without scoring any points.

-Change of Code

-When Huddersfield converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, Jack Dyson would have been 28.
-Consequently, he may have been both a rugby union and rugby league footballer for Huddersfield.